Sorry I didn't get this up immediately. Someday I'm quick. Other days, not so much.

 Abram rebuffs the King of Sodom and accepts bread and wine from the King of Salem.
 The King of Salem?
 Melchizedek is his name.
 He's recorded as a "priest of God Most High."

 And he's one of the Bible's semi-enduring mysteries.
 The book of Hebrews points back to him as an example of Christ in Hebrews 7.
 Some take that passage as identifying Melchizedek as a theophany, that he is a pre-incarnate appearance of the Lord Jesus Christ, akin to the "Commander of the Army of the Lord" in Joshua 6.

-Some, primarily Jewish, sources identify Melchizedek as Shem, the ancestor of the Semite lines and son of Moses.
+Some, primarily Jewish, sources identify Melchizedek as Shem, the ancestor of the Semite lines and son of Noah.
 If the chronologies and genealogies are to be taken literally, then Shem is still alive at this point in history.

 Then there's a third possibility.
 Here it is: Melchizedek is just a guy.
 He's the ordinary king of the city of Salem, but he also happens to be a worshiper of the One True God, God Most High.
 Exactly how this is the case is hard to trace, but it's possible.
 If this is the case, then the author of Hebrews simply uses Melchizedek as an example, since he's a recognized king and priest but has no clear genealogy.

 I only recently encountered the Shem theory, so I'm more familiar with the first and third possibilities.
 I like the third, personally.
 Why?
 Because the other times that are clear theophanies in Scripture, times when God shows up looking human, the humans are terrified.
 There's none of that here.